5 Things to Know Before You Fly Cayman Airways

 View from the window of a Cayman Airways flight (Photo: Christine Sarkis)

 It may be the national airline of the Cayman Islands, but Cayman Airways still manages to fly under the radar for most travelers.
-The small carrier has plenty to recommend it, though, and with recently expanded nonstop service from cities around the U.S., it puts a remarkable Caribbean vacation destination within easy reach of more travelers.
+The small carrier has plenty to recommend it, though, including a strong safety record and recently expanded nonstop service from cities around the U.S. With direct service from around the U.S., Central America, and the Caribbean, the airline puts a remarkable Caribbean vacation destination within easy reach of more travelers.

 What to Know about Cayman Airways